 As stated above, the Board has voted to reduce the size of Class I to two directors, effective upon expiration of the terms of the current Class I directors at the 2015 Annual Meeting.
-In determining to reduce the size of Class I, the Board decided not to re-nominate Elaine P. Wynn to serve as a director, based on the recommendation of the Nominating and Corporate Governance Committee.
+In determining to reduce the size of Class I, the Board decided not to re-nominate Elaine P. Wynn to serve as a director, based on the recommendation of the Corporate Governance Committee.
 Ms. Wynn has served as a director of the Company since October 2002, and the Board thanks her for her past service.
-Pursuant to its charter, the Nominating and Corporate Governance Committee recommends to the Board the Company's director nominees for election by the stockholders.
-Under the Board Membership Criteria set forth in the Company's Corporate Governance Guidelines, in determining whether to nominate or re-nominate a candidate for election as a director of the Company, the Nominating and Corporate Governance Committee considers a number of factors, including a candidate's ability to make a meaningful contribution to the Board's oversight of the business and affairs of the Company and a candidate's other commitments, potential conflicts of interest, and independence from management and the Company.
-Following an extensive process which included multiple meetings and the participation of Ms. Wynn, the Nominating and Corporate Governance Committee determined not to recommend that Ms. Wynn be renominated because of (1) concerns over actual or potential conflicts of interest, (2) potential indenture covenant violations triggered by an adverse outcome of her cross claim against the Company's CEO detailed below, (3) the impact of the pendency of that lawsuit and the underlying dispute on the atmosphere in and effectiveness of her participation on the Board, and (4) Ms. Wynn's lack of independence under NASDAQ listing standards and resulting inability to serve on key Board committees.
+Pursuant to its charter, the Corporate Governance Committee recommends to the Board the Company's director nominees for election by the stockholders.
+Under the Board Membership Criteria set forth in the Company's Corporate Governance Guidelines, in determining whether to nominate or re-nominate a candidate for election as a director of the Company, the Corporate Governance Committee considers a number of factors, including a candidate's ability to make a meaningful contribution to the Board's oversight of the business and affairs of the Company and a candidate's other commitments, potential conflicts of interest, and independence from management and the Company.
+Following an extensive process which included multiple meetings and the participation of Ms. Wynn, the Corporate Governance Committee determined not to recommend that Ms. Wynn be re-nominated.